bonni208/Business_Ethics/Business_Ethics.md

 **End of Lesson 05**

 You have reached the end of Lesson 05.
-It is time to stop reading (for now) and to go on to work on Challenge 05.
+It is time to stop reading (for now) and come back when it's time for Lesson 06.

 ## 06. The bad